WillSarsfield/RoboticArmDCF/README.txt

 ----ROBOT ARM INTERFACE INSTRUCTIONS----
-This application is created for assistance in controlling the robot arm as part of the Biobox project.
+This application is created for assistance in controlling the BioBox hardware.

 --FEATURES--
--Allows opening, editing and saving of text files by using the 'Open File' and 'Save File' buttons

--Clear text by using the 'Clear' button

--Built-in compiler with simple programming language
+- BioBox programming interface with built-in compiler and executer

--Compile & execute program files via arduino serial communication using the 'Execute' button
+- Control arduino with serial communication
+- Quickly generate and edit full experiment programs from the experiment plan spreadsheet
+- Produce high-level programs with the aim to automate the movement of the robot arm and syringe pumps
+- Use low-level commands for direct control over each servo within the robot arm and other equipment in BioBox
+- Easily control the robot arm's end effector position and angle through integrated use of inverse kinematics commands
+- Save multiple arm positions to the program's files for use in later programs
+- Modify saved positions and all dependent files will update accordingly
+- Generate all multiwell plate coordinates from three calibrated positions
+- Iterate over commands using the built-in 'repeat' command
+- Execute other saved program files from within your program by referencing them through the 'macro' command

 --INSTRUCTIONS--

+Upon opening, the software enters the 'Presets' page which allows you to enter and save positions for the robot arm.
+The inputs correspond to x,y,z coordinates followed by an end effector tilt angle.
+Using the 'Move' button can be used to move the robot to the position specified by the entry boxes listed above it.
+'Learn As' will prompt the user to save the coordinates and angle to a position file under the SAVED_POSITIONS directory.
+'Reset' moves the robot to its original position and resets the given parameters back to their original values.
+The keys either side of each entry will shift each coordinate by 1 unit.
+Note that these are quite slow so are more useful for calibration rather than defining new positions.

+There is a known issue with this page in that when using the shift keys, the robot may attempt to move out of bounds.
+This may cause the displayed coordinates to be inaccurate.
+The current workaround is to directly input coordinates and use the 'move' button to avoid going out of bounds.

+Opening the second page will show the text editor, where you can write programs for BioBox.
 Upon creating or opening a program file you can check the syntax is correct by using the 'Compile' button (See Arm Programming Help).
 If the syntax is recognised, the compiler will convert the program into serial-ready format and save to 'filename_cmd.txt'.
 Do not try to compile or execute this new file as the compiler will not recognise it.